 - One-year-olds love to explore.
-Provide plenty of opportunities for safe exploration by filling cabinets with unbreakable Tupperware containers, or putting large, different textured items inside a box.
+Provide plenty of opportunities for safe exploration by filling cabinets with unbreakable Tupperware containers, wooden spoons, and whisks or by putting large, different textured items inside a box.

-- If your child is a good climber, think about removing the bumpers from her crib now so that she doesn’t get a leg-up and fall over the top of the crib railing.
+- If your child is a good climber, think about removing the bumpers from her crib and dropping the crib mattress now so that she doesn’t get a leg-up and fall over the top of the crib railing.